OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_additional_Course_Editor_Tools.md

 By means of this form you can define the conditions of the course's preview.

-**Date:** This field is mandatory.
+**Date**: This field is mandatory.
 Please enter date or time you want the course preview to be displayed.
 The current date and time is pre-set.

-**Group:** Please enter the name of the group in order to make this course available for relevant group members.
+**Group**: Select the name(s) of one or more groups to view the course from the perspective of the members of that group.

-**Learning area:** Please enter the name of a learning area in order to make this course available for members of this learning area.
+**Learning area**: Please enter the name of a learning area in order to make this course available for members of this learning area.

-**Role:** Please select to whom this preview should be accessible.
+**Role**: Please select to whom this preview should be accessible.

   *  _«Registered OLAT users»_ : This is how the course is presented to a regular OLAT user (e.g. student).
   *  _«Guests»_ : This is how the course is presented to a guest user (who log in without an OpenOlat account), if this course is available for guests at all.